-A history professor from the University of Waterloo who is an expert in human rights and race relations in Canada has been named a Fellow of the Royal Society of Canada (RSC).
+WATERLOO, Ont.
+(Friday, September 6, 2013) – A professor from the University of Waterloo who is an expert in human rights and race relations in Canada has been named a Fellow of the Royal Society of Canada (RSC).

-Professor Jim Walker received the honour after his peers selected him from a list of exceptional candidates.
+Professor Jim Walker of the Faculty of Arts received the honour after his peers selected him from a list of exceptional candidates.
+He teaches in the Department of History at Waterloo.

 "The university is proud to have an internationally recognized scholar like Professor Walker among our faculty,’’ said Feridun Hamdullahpur, president and vice-chancellor of Waterloo.
 “His work examining the importance of human rights in society has universal applications, and therefore the potential for positive impact in Canada and around the world.
 We congratulate him on this deserved honour."